marcosherediapimienta/quantitative-analysis-finance/option_pricing/binomial_model/README.md

 ## Overview
 This module implements the Cox-Ross-Rubinstein (CRR) binomial tree model for pricing European call and put options.
 The binomial model is a discrete-time approach that models the evolution of the underlying asset price over a series of time steps, allowing for flexible and intuitive option pricing.

-## Key Features
-- **Interactive script**: Prompts the user for ticker, expiry, strike, and fetches spot and market price from Yahoo Finance.
-- **Automatic implied volatility**: Calculates implied volatility (IV) from market price using Newton-Raphson and Brent's method.
-Uses IV by default in pricing.
-- **User input fallback**: Only asks for volatility if IV cannot be calculated.
-- **Professional output**: Displays all relevant parameters, binomial factors (u, d, p, dt), and compares model price to market price.
-- **Robust error handling**: Handles missing data and invalid input gracefully.

 ## Theoretical Background
 The binomial model assumes that at each time step, the underlying asset price can move up by a factor `u` or down by a factor `d`.
 The risk-neutral probability `p` is used to discount expected payoffs back to present value.
 As the number of steps increases, the binomial model converges to the Black-Scholes price for European options.